-The book consists of 13 printed lessons.
+This book consists of 14 printed lessons and two online bonus lessons that expand the learning for Lesson 2 and Lesson 3.
 If you complete one or two lessons per week, students will have time at the end of the semester to work on their own to construct a complete site using the Dreamweaver tools.